 Cobb Family Resources Inc. This Marietta based group (phone (770) 428-2601) may be able to offer help with paying rent, mortgage, utilities, or other housing expenses.
 Qualified people can get up to $700 in rent or mortgage assistance, and up to $500 in utilities and cooling bills assistance is available to families once-in-a-lifetime.

 Cobb County CDBG Program Office - Runs various housing assistance program.
-One of them is the ESG grant Homeless Prevention and Rapid Re-Housing Program (HPRP), which can provide clients with emergency housing and rent help.
-Also receive aid to prevent an utility disconnection, money for paying utility and security deposits, and other financial aid and non-financial counseling, such as credit repair services and debt reduction.
-Phone (770) 5284600
+One of them is the ESG grant Homeless Prevention and Rapid Re-Housing Program (HPRP), which can provide clients with emergency funds.
+Also receive financial aid to prevent an utility disconnection, money for paying electric and security deposits, and other assistance.

 Christian Aid Mission Partnership, also known as CAMP or Sweewtaer Mission - This non-profit agency provides services and a wide number of assistance programs to residents living in the communities in Cobb County Georgia of Mableton, Austell, Clarkdale, Lithia Springs, and Powder Springs Georgia.

 Services provided can help with paying rent, prescription vouchers and utility bill assistance.
-They also have free stuff for qualified families, including groceries from a food pantry and clothing closet, screening and application assistance for federal government programs such as food stamps.
+They also have free stuff for qualified families, including groceries from a food pantry and clothing closet, screening and application assistance for federal government programs such as SNAP food stamps.
 Lastly, they also provide "no-cook-food", meals, and free food to homeless people once a week.
 The address is 6130 Hotel Street, Austell, GA 30106 or 6289 Veterans Memorial Hwy. #12-A, Bldg.
 12, Austell, Georgia 30168.
-Dial (770) 819-0662, or continue reading.
+Dial (770) 819-0662, or continue reading Christian Aid Mission Partnership.

 Eviction prevention and other rental services from the Law Center on Homelessness and Poverty can help Cobb County families.
 The non-profit, pro-bono law firm works to prevent homelessness and rehouse those that need a new low income apartment.
 A number of rent and housing issues are addressed, including free advice on rental and security deposit assistance.
 Read Georgia Law Center on Homelessness and Poverty programs.

 Save A Life 4 Christ Outreach Ministry, Inc. administers numerous emergency assistance programs and related services for the poor and less fortunate.
-Examples include emergency financial aid, employment services, elderly and disabled adult assistance, or legal services.
-Any aid is limited.
-6023 Mableton Pkwy., SW, Gordon Rd.
-Village Plaza, Mableton, GA 30126, dial (404) 384-1635.
+Examples include emergency financial aid, employment services, elderly and disabled adult assistance, or free or low cost legal services.
+Any support is limited.
+The address is 3961 Floyd Rd, Austell, GA 30106, dial (404) 384-1635.

 McEachern Memorial United Methodist Church supports qualified families in Powder Springs.
 Free food, groceries, and financial help is available.
 Hot meals may be served to seniors or the homeless.
-(770) 943-3008.
+Dial (770) 943-3008.
 The address is 4075 Macland Rd, Powder Springs, GA 30127.

 Free Christmas and holiday programs are wide ranging.
-Thousands of children, the unemployed and elderly receive meals, toys, gifts, and more at Christmas and other holidays such as Easter and Thanksgiving.
+Thousands of children, the unemployed and elderly in Cobb County receive meals, toys, gifts, and more at Christmas and other holidays such as Easter and Thanksgiving.
 Call for information and to apply for assistance.
 Click here free holiday assistance Cobb County and Atlanta.

 Free assistance for legal needs in Cobb County is available from volunteers and pro-bono firms.
 They will help clients obtain benefits such as SSI disability or unemployment.
 Immigrants that are new to Georgia and children can turn to Hispanic Outreach or the children's project.
 Other aid is in the form of eviction defense for tenants that are behind on their rent payments.
 Click Cobb County legal aid.

 Programs from Housing and Urban Development (HUD) both try to rehouse families and stop homelessness from occurring.
 There may be legal aid to stop evictions, money for rental or energy bill arrears, shelter, and other support in Cobb County.
-Click more information.
+Click homeless prevention in Cobb County.